The Maven Meter: Venetian Macao Casino & Hotel

 The furniture was rather nice though, and the living room section particularly cozy, furnished with cute couches and chairs.
 I also really liked the Chinese style wooden decoration on the wall.

-For those traveling as a family or with many people, the size of the Venetian rooms might just be what the doctor ordered.
+For those travelling as a family or with many people, the size of the Venetian rooms might just be what the doctor ordered.

 Bathrooms are similarly large too, and come equipped with both a stand up shower and bathtub.

-***UPDATE*** I believe a large scale renovation of all Venetian rooms occurred around 2017.
+***UPDATE*** I believe a large scale renovation of all Venetian rooms occurred around 2017, so my pics are all super dated.

 The Venetian has four pools, as well as a few heated Jacuzzis.